 The meeting place of East and West, Turkey has an almost entirely Muslim population.
-And yet for more than 80 years, Turks have been governed by strictly secular principles; principles introduced by the founding father of the republic, Mustafa Kamal Ataturk.
+Yet for more than 80 years, the country has been governed by strict secular principles.
+Principles opposed to Islam and introduced by the republic's founding father, Mustafa Kamal Ataturk.

-As Turkey prepares for general elections, amid an increasingly tense standoff between the ruling AKP party - accused of being 'Islamist' by its rivals - and the opposition supported by the military - Al Jazeera's Imran Garda travelled to the country to explore Ataturk's extraordinary - and contested - legacy.
+Amid an increasingly tense standoff between the ruling AKP party - and the opposition supported by the military - Father of the Turks explores Ataturk's extraordinary - and contested - legacy.

-Father of the Turks aired from 16 July 2007
+Editor's note: Father of the Turks first aired on 16 July 2007.